quinn-dougherty/Portfolio/matcher/README.md

 team** and assume **every person is surveyed for the same amount of preference information**.

-## This post
+## This Post

-I wanted to talk about my process and document the rabbit holes I went down before presenting a pretty-good solution.
+I wanted to talk about my process and document the rabbit holes I went down before presencting a pretty-good solution.

 Please skip only to the parts you're interested in, or read all the way through!